-Go inside “the Hill” and learn how ethics, the government and law interact to form America’s center of political and legal power.
+Immerse yourself in Capitol Hill’s ecosystem to learn how ethics, the government and law interact to form America’s center of political and legal power.

 This multidisciplinary approach to learning encourages students to sample different fields and employ critical thinking and creative problem-solving skills.
-The program is geared towards students eager to discover their passions, try something new and prepare for college.
+The program is geared toward students eager to discover their passions, try something new and prepare for college and life after high school.
 From site visits and excursions to lectures by expert practitioners, the Explorations program is curated to give students a newfound sense of direction for their future studies by shedding light on a diverse selection of subject material.

 Cost and Session Information

 Term 1: June 7 - June 18